tdmvu-mettadepth/test_gradio_dataset_0.0.2/README.md

 # test_gradio_dataset_0.0.2
 This repository is dedicated to testing the features of the Gradio dataset component (version 0.0.2), particularly focusing on Test Case 3.
-The repository includes a test file, test_gdataset.py, which demonstrates new features like default sorting, column customization, and togglable checkbox components within a table.

 ## Installation

 To install the new version of the Gradio dataset component as a library, use the `gdataset_0.0.2.whl` file.

 ### Steps to Install
 1. Download the `gdataset_0.0.2.whl` file.